Criminal Defence

 R v Laurencin and others

 Leading counsel for first defendant concerning a gang-linked aggravated burglary involving three loaded firearms.
-Complex legal arguments lasting several weeks concerning hearsay, bad character evidence and disclosure.
+Complex legal arguments lasting several weeks about hearsay, bad character evidence and disclosure.

 R v Rhodes-Butler

-Possession of a firearm with intent, acquitted at half time following extensive cross-examination of experts and legal submissions concerning DNA evidence.
+Possession of a firearm with intent.
+This case involved extensive cross-examination of experts and legal submissions concerning DNA evidence.

 R v Anthony